ELISHA D. SMITH PUBLIC LIBRARY

 b.
 The use of compensatory leave shall be approved by an employee’s supervisor.

 c.
-Leave shall be awarded on a 1-for-1 (straight time) basis up until an employee’s actual hours worked during a given week reach 40 hours, after which such leave shall be awarded on a 1.5-for-1 (time and a half) basis.
+Leave shall be awarded on a 1.5-for-1 (time and a half) basis for time worked over 40 hours per week.
 Any paid time off is not considered actual hours worked.

 d.
-A full-time employee’s compensatory leave balance at any given time shall not exceed 22.5 hours.
-That maximum is prorated for part-time employees as follows:
+A full-time employee’s compensatory leave balance at any given time shall not exceed 40 hours.
+That maximum is prorated for part-time employees.

 e.
 Compensatory leave shall not be used unless it has been earned.

 f.
-Any compensatory time not used by June 30 and by December 31 of each year shall be paid out at the employee’s current rate of pay in July and January of each year.
+Any compensatory time not used is paid out at the employee's current rate of pay on the last paycheck of each calendar year.